 - Do they understand my agency's standards, or am I constantly correcting their work?

 If all three answers are yes, scale the partnership aggressively.
-If not, you have learned exactly what to look for in the next partner - without risking your entire client roster to find out.
+If not, you have learned exactly what to look for in the next partner, without risking your entire client roster to find out.

 The Partner You Actually Want

-The right white-label partner is not the cheapest option.
+The right white-label Google Ads partner is not the cheapest option.
 They are not the one with the flashiest website or the most Google certifications on their wall.
 They are the one who does the work, tells you uncomfortable truths when your client's landing page is killing conversions, and makes your agency look brilliant without ever taking credit.

 They should feel like a senior team member you never had to recruit, train, or manage.
 Someone who messages you on Monday morning with "Hey, noticed Client X's search terms are drifting - I have already added 12 negatives, here is what I found" before you even thought to check.

 That relationship transforms agencies.
 We have watched partners go from 0 PPC clients to 8 in under a year because they finally had the execution backbone to say yes to every Google Ads opportunity that walked through the door.
+If you run an agency and want that kind of backing, our for-agencies overview lays out exactly how we plug in.

 If you want to see exactly how we work - our weekly cadence, real client reports, and the 5-pillar management system we use across 50+ projects - book a free audit call.
 30 minutes, no pitch, just a transparent look at whether we are the right fit for your agency.